PokemonGoMap/RocketMap/docs/first-run/commandline.md

                             Time delay between encounter pokemon in scan threads.
                             [env var: POGOMAP_ENCOUNTER_DELAY]
       -ignf IGNORELIST_FILE, --ignorelist-file IGNORELIST_FILE
-                            File containing a list of Pokemon IDs to ignore.
+                            File containing a list of File containing a list of Pokemon IDs to ignore, one line per ID.
+Spawnpoints will be saved, but ignored Pokemon won't be encountered, sent to webhooks or saved to the DB. [env
-                            Pokemon will not be added to DB, not sent to webhooks, and not encountered.
-Will still be used to determine spawnpoints.
-One line per ID. [env var:
-                            POGOMAP_IGNORELIST_FILE]
+                            var: POGOMAP_IGNORELIST_FILE]
       -encwf ENC_WHITELIST_FILE, --enc-whitelist-file ENC_WHITELIST_FILE
                             File containing a list of Pokemon IDs to encounter for IV/CP scanning.
 One line per ID [env var: